SL-Pirate/QuadraticCalculator/README.md

-# QuadraticCalculator-Android
+# QuadraticCalculator
-Quadratic calculator made for Android with Java
+Quadratic calculator made for Desktop with C++

-Use android studio to build
+Use Code::Blocks to build

+**Building Instructions**
+Install wxWidgets
-Download and place this directory in `app/src/main/` inside android studio and build.
+Download and import `Quadratic Calculator.cbp` inside Code::Blocks and build.